cgcardona/cgcardona.github.com/_posts/2013-04-03-thoughts-on-blink.md

 Webkit on the other hand seems to be a form of highest common denominator.
 All the browsers that are part of the ecosystem get a standard and common set of functionality out of the box.
-They then build their own custom stuff on top of it which is hidden behind a vendor prefix like `-webkit`.
+They then build their own custom stuff on top of it which is hidden behind a vendor prefix like `-webkit-`.

 ## No more prefixes :-[